dewan-ahmed/vault-secret-management-tutorial/README.md

   options='{"database":"defaultdb","table":"audit_logs"}'
 ```

-Now, when a user requests credentials from Vault using the **metrics-readwrite** role, Vault will log an audit event to the **audit_logs** table in the my_database database.
+Now, when a user requests credentials from Vault using the **metrics-readwrite** role, Vault will log an audit event to the **audit_logs** table in the defaultdb database.

 ### Use file audit device